Manhattan Project: Ore

-Mallinckrodt Incorporated in St. Louis, Missouri, took the raw ore and dissolved it in nitric acid to produce uranyl nitrate.
-Ether was then added in a liquid–liquid extraction process to separate the impurities from the uranyl nitrate.
-This was then heated to form uranium trioxide, which was reduced to highly pure uranium dioxide.
-By July 1942, Mallinckrodt was producing a ton of highly pure oxide a day, but turning this into uranium metal initially proved more difficult for contractors Westinghouse and Metal Hydrides.
+The raw ore was dissolved in nitric acid to produce uranyl nitrate, which was processed into uranium trioxide, which was reduced to highly pure uranium dioxide.
+By July 1942, Mallinckrodt was producing a ton of highly pure oxide a day, but turning this into uranium metal initially proved more difficult.
 Production was too slow and quality was unacceptably low.
-A special branch of the Metallurgical Laboratory was established at Iowa State College in Ames, Iowa, under Frank Spedding to investigate alternatives.
+A branch of the Metallurgical Laboratory was established at Iowa State College in Ames, Iowa, under Frank Spedding to investigate alternatives.
 This became known as the Ames Project, and its Ames process became available in 1943.

 Isotope separation

-Natural uranium consists of 99.3% uranium-238 and 0.7% uranium-235, but only the latter is fissile.
-The chemically identical uranium-235 has to be physically separated from the more plentiful isotope.
+Natural uranium consists of 99.3% uranium-238 and 0.7% uranium-235, but as only the latter is fissile it must be physically separated from the more plentiful isotope.
 Various methods were considered for uranium enrichment, most of which was carried out at Oak Ridge.
 The most obvious technology, the centrifuge, failed, but electromagnetic separation, gaseous diffusion, and thermal diffusion technologies were all successful and contributed to the project.
 In February 1943, Groves came up with the idea of using the output of some plants as the input for others.